badu/gorm/README.md

 # Changes log (29.10.2016-present)

-## 06.12.2016
+## 07.12.2016
-- [ ] slockij/block-global-update-delete commit
+- [x] removed SelectWithArrayInput test
+- [x] changed dbcon signature for Select - it doesn't accept slices of strings anymore
-- [ ] Skip order sql when quering with distinct commit
+- [x] Skip order sql when quering with distinct commit
+- [x] Search Select is using only first select clause - now it's overriding existing select clauses
+- [x] Scope createCallback was adding BLANK_COLS_DEFAULT_SETTING inside a for loop (since it was a map, was not malfunctioning, but was bad logic)
+- [x] BLANK_COLS_DEFAULT_SETTING is now storing a string, not a StrSlice
 - [ ] Add gorm:association:source for association operations for plugins to extend GORM commit
-- [ ] copy missing tests from original
-- [ ] comparative tests in another project

 ## 05.12.2016
 - [x] removed getTableOptions from Scope : was used in creation operations, so we don't need it there